Pilosella: benefits, dosage, contraindications

 Choleretic

-Umbelliferone, a component of pilosella, promotes bile production by the liver, but not directly its evacuation into the intestine.
-This property, combined with the action of phenolic acids present in pilosella, helps improve the quality of bile, which can assist in reducing cholesterol levels in the body.
+Umbelliferone, a component of pilosella, promotes bile production by the liver, but not directly its discharge into the intestine.
+This property, combined with the action of phenolic acids present in pilosella, helps improve bile quality, which may help reduce cholesterol levels in the body.

 Astringent

-Traditional usage property: pilosella helps reduce mucus, sometimes even throughout the respiratory system.
+Property derived from traditional use: pilosella helps reduce mucus, sometimes throughout the entire respiratory tract.
 Tannins appear to be responsible for this property.

 Usages associés